r. Provisions and Contingent Liabilities / Assets

 (i) Gratuity

 Gratuity is funded defined benefit plan for qualifying employees under which the Company makes a contribution to the SBI Life Insurance Company Limited Employees Gratuity Fund.
 The plan provides for a lump sum payment as determined in the manner specified under The Payment of Gratuity Act, 1972, to the vested employees either at retirement or on death while in employment or on termination of employment.
 The benefit vests after five years of continuous service.
-Defined benefit obligations are actuarially determined at each Balance Sheet date using the projected unit credit method (PUCM) as per Accounting Standard (AS) 15 (Revised), “Employee benefits".
+Defined benefit obligations are actuarially determined at each Balance Sheet date using the projected unit credit method (PUCM) as per Accounting Standard 15 (Revised), “Employee benefits".
 Actuarial gains and losses are recognised in the Revenue Account.

-(i) Employee Stock Option Scheme ("ESOS")
+c.
+Employee Stock Option Scheme (ESOS)

 The SBI Life Employee Stock Option Plan 2018 ('ESOP 2018') and SBI Life Employees Stock Option Scheme 2018 ('the Scheme' or 'ESOS 2018') has been approved by the shareholders of the Company in the Annual General Meeting (AGM) held on September 27, 2018 based on the recommendation of the Board Nomination & Remuneration Committee ('NRC') and Board of Directors ('Board') in their meetings held on August 31, 2018.

 The maximum number of stock options granted to eligible employees in accordance with ESOP 2018 shall not exceed 30,000,000 shares.
 During any one year, no employee shall be granted Options equal to or exceeding 1% of the issued share capital of the Company at the time of Grant of Options unless an approval from the Shareholders is taken by way of special resolution in a General Meeting.
-Further, the maximum number of Options in aggregate granted to an employee under this Plan shall not exceed 1,00,00,000 Options.
+Further, the maximum number of Options in aggregate granted to an employee under this Plan shall not exceed 10,000,000 Options.
 The Exercise Price shall be determined by the Board Nomination & Remuneration Committee in concurrence with the Board of Directors of the Company on the date the Options are granted and provided in the letter of grant.

 The Scheme is directly administered by the Company and provides that eligible employees are granted options to subscribe to equity shares of the Company which vest in a graded manner.
 The vested options may be exercised within a specified period.

-During the year ended March 31, 2024 the NRC in its meeting held on July 25, 2023 has approved the grant of the Employee Stock Options ('Options') under the provisions of ESOS 2018.
+During the year ended March 31, 2025 the NRC in its meeting held on July 17, 2024 and July 24, 2024 has approved the grant of the Employee Stock Options ('Options') under the provisions of ESOS 2018.

 22. Investment Properties - Real Estate Investment Trusts (REITs)

-The investment in Real Estate Investment Trusts (REIT's) of ' 6,472,644 thousands as at year ended March 31, 2024 (Previous year ended March 31, 2023'3,464,257 thousands) has been disclosed as part of the Investment Property in accordance with the IRDAI circular no. IRDAI/CIR/F&I/INV/056/03/2016-17 dated March 14, 2017 and IRDAI (Investment) Regulations, 2016.
+The investment in Real Estate Investment Trusts (REIT's) of ' 131,338 Lakhs as at year ended March 31, 2025 (Previous year ended March 31, 2024'64,726 Lakhs) has been disclosed as part of the Investment Property in accordance with the IRDAI AFI Master Circular 2024 and the IRDAI AFI Regulations 2024 under schedule 8 and 8A of the Financial Statements.

 23. Derivatives

 The Company offers guaranteed products wherein the Policyholders are assured of a fixed rate of return for premiums to be received in future.
 These premiums are likely to be received over a longer tenure and the guaranteed rate of return is fixed at the beginning of the policy term.
 Any fall in interest rates would mean that each incremental investment of the Company would earn a lower rate of return.
-Accordingly, the Company manages the Interest Rate Risk in accordance with the IRDAI circular no. IRDA/F&I/ INV/CIR/138/06/2014 dated June 11, 2014 ('the IRDAI
+Accordingly, the Company manages the Interest Rate Risk in accordance with the IRDAI AFI Master Circular 2024 and the IRDAI AFI Regulations 2024 which allows insurers to deal in rupee interest rate derivatives such as Forward Rate Agreements (“FRAs"), Interest Rate Swaps (“IRS") and Exchange Traded Interest Rate Futures (“IRF").

 The Company has in place a derivative policy approved by Board which covers various aspects that apply to the functioning of the derivative transactions undertaken to substantiate the hedge strategy to mitigate the interest rate risk, thereby managing the volatility of returns from future fixed income investments, due to variations in market interest rates.